Guadeloupe: France 'ready to discuss' autonomy for the island | DW | 27.11.2021

 France is open to debating the prospect of autonomy for its overseas Caribbean island territory Guadeloupe, a government minister said in a video address late on Friday.

-Minister of overseas territories, Sebastien Lecornu, raised the question in a YouTube video directed at the inhabitants of Guadeloupe.
+Minister of overseas territories, Sebastien Lecornu, raised the issue in a YouTube video directed at the inhabitants of Guadeloupe.

 "The government is ready to talk about this.
 There are no bad debates, as long as those debates serve to resolve the real everyday problems of people in Guadeloupe," he said.